-Q. Give my readers a brief orientation in terms of initiating the installation.
+Q. Give us a brief orientation in terms of initiating the installation.
 For example, would you begin work at the bottom or the top of the eventual flight of concrete steps?

-A. Homeowners should use 1x6 or 1x8 pieces of pine wood to create rectangular boxes 16 inches deep and 4 ft wide.
+A. Homeowners should use 1x6 or 1x8 pieces of pine to create rectangular boxes 16 inches deep and 4 feet wide.
 Leave the back side open.
-Use a sledge-hammer or mallet to drive each box horizontally into the ground where you want each of your steps.
-A homeowner should stake each side of the boxes to keep them in place and screw or nail the stakes from the inside out.
+Use a sledge-hammer to drive each box horizontally into the ground where you want each step.
+Stake each side of the boxes to keep them in place and screw the stakes from the inside out.
 Add rebar for each concrete step for added support.
-You will then use a monolithic pour, which is a continuous pour for even concrete.
+You will then use a continuous pour for even concrete.
 A pump truck is helpful for this type of project because using a wheelbarrow can be difficult and timing is essential.

 Q. What material makes the best sub-layer for concrete steps?